 Van Boxel, who has long maintained an interest in the military, heard about the project from Black and decided to join the team.
 The group purchased microphones and other equipment, and continued making preparations, from figuring out the technical aspects to deciding what works to discuss.

 The group recorded the first several podcasts earlier this year, then posted them online over the summer.
 Since then, they have recorded one podcast a month.

 An advantage of a podcast is it allows people to download the discussion and listen at their convenience; a disadvantage is that listeners aren’t hearing the conversations in real-time and can’t chime in with their thoughts, Black says.

-So far, the group has recorded discussions of Plato’s Phaedo, Socrates’ Philoctetes, Jean-Jacques Rousseau’s Discourse on the Sciences and Arts, and Anton Chekhov’s The Student.
+So far, the group has recorded discussions of Plato’s Phaedo, Sophocles’ Philoctetes, Jean-Jacques Rousseau’s Discourse on the Sciences and Arts, and Anton Chekhov’s The Student.
 Other episodes feature discussions on works by Shakespeare, Joseph Conrad and Aristophanes.

 Listeners don’t necessarily need to have read the works being discussed in each podcast.
 A synopsis of the reading is given at the start of each episode.

 “The podcast should stand on its own and make people want to go read the book, and make it more interesting if you want to go re-read the book,” Black says.

 On a recent Friday afternoon, as Wilson and van Boxel listened from nearly 2,000 miles away, Black gave a summary of the reading, then asked the opening question.
 The group typically alternates who asks the opening question for each podcast; the other participants don’t know the question beforehand.
 Then the participants explored the reading at length.

 The group occasionally has a guest on for an interview.
 More interviews are planned for the future.